-The Fund acquired 4 new residential development projects in the Paris region, France, as add-on investments to the existing Cronos JV partnership with affordable housing operator In'li (Fund share: 21%).
-The portfolio now comprises almost 150 assets, with the newly acquired projects expected to be completed in 2024 and 2025.
+During last financial year the Fund acquired 1 residential development project in the Paris region, France, as add-on investments to the existing Cronos JV partnership with affordable housing operator In'li (Fund share: 21%).
+The portfolio now comprises almost 150 assets, with the newly acquired projects expected to be completed in 2025.